16-09-01: Summary Of Essay Nine Part One -- Dialectics And Substitutionism

-[Some have objected to my quoting Eastman -- many of those quite happy to refer the rest of us to the ideas of that mystical, bourgeois philosopher, Hegel, in the very next breath.
-My quoting Eastman doesn't imply that I agree with his subsequent political trajectory; quite the opposite in fact.
+[Some have objected to my quoting Eastman -- many of those, however, seem quite happy to refer the rest of us to the ideas of that mystical, bourgeois philosopher, Hegel, in the very next breath.
+My quoting Eastman doesn't imply that I agree with his subsequent political trajectory; quite the reverse in fact.
 But, he was absolutely right about "Hegelism".]

 Any who remain unconvinced by the above assertion (about "seizing up") should read the writings of any randomly-selected academic dialectician.
 Unless you are extremely lucky, you will find page after page of incomprehensible jargon and impenetrable gobbledygook, much of which is about as clear as a theological commentary on the Incarnation of Christ.

-The confused writings of hardcore 'revolutionary' dialecticians (like Healy, and to a lesser extent Ira Gollobin and Woods and Grant, for instance), further confirm this negative conclusion.
+The confused writings of hardcore 'revolutionary' dialecticians (like Healy, and to a lesser extent Ira Gollobin and Woods and Grant, for instance), further confirm the above negative characterisation.

 Hegel's Immaculate Concepts?

-Despite this, the importation of Hegel's ideas into Marxism is often justified by comrades on the basis that he lived at a time when the bourgeoisie were the revolutionary class, and so his ideas weren't as 'ideologically-tainted' or compromised -- so to speak -- as those of later thinkers.
+Despite this, the importation of Hegel's ideas into Marxism is often justified by comrades on the basis that he lived at a time when the bourgeoisie were the revolutionary class, and so his ideas weren't quite as 'ideologically-tainted', or compromised -- so to speak -- as those of later thinkers.

 Moreover, by no stretch of the imagination were Hegel's ideas scientific, unlike those of Smith and Ricardo.